 Next, I walked up the ancient staircase which once constituted the fortress’s main entrance.
 Originally, Erebuni Fortress was divided into three main precincts: religious, royal residences and servants’ residences.
 In total, over 100 rooms were discovered here.

 But walking around today, with nothing but the foundations remaining in most cases, it’s not so easy to tell things apart.
-Erebuni Fortress the type of archaeological sites that requires a bit of imagination to fully appreciate.
+Erebuni Fortress is the type of archaeological site that requires a bit of imagination to fully appreciate.
 That’s not to say that there aren’t any visual highlights, however.

 While, as mentioned above, there are original inscriptions on display at the museum, some of them still exist at their original location on site!